Art Classes in Bellevue, Washington with School Options

 Bachelor of Fine Arts in Photomedia

 This degree program has a competitive admission process.
 Initially, students work on their portfolios while taking an introductory course.
 They must then submit a portfolio to gain admission to the next part of the process.
 Admitted students take two second-year courses and continue to work on their portfolios.
-At the end of the autumn quarter, there is another portfolio review, and 20 students are accepted into the program.
+At the end of the autumn quarter, there is another portfolio review, and then a limited number of students are accepted into the program.
 Students take art, art history and general education courses.
 They also complete a senior thesis course, produce a portfolio of work and participate in an exhibition of works by Bachelor of Fine Arts students.

 Bachelor of Fine Arts in 3D4M (3-Dimensional Forum)

 Students must complete two art courses before declaring this major, referred to as '3D4M'.
 Students take courses in art and art history, along with courses from one of three tracks: ceramics, glass or sculpture.
 The program ends with an exhibition of class works at the Jacob Lawrence Gallery, and a few students can exhibit their work in the 3D4M galleries.

 Master of Fine Arts in Painting and Drawing

 This 2-year degree program is composed of research and studio work classes.
 The university only admits 4-6 students each year; those students work with six faculty members.
 Students take studio courses in drawing and painting, art history electives and other related electives, along with a graduate seminar and a master's thesis course.

 This master's program is also a 2-year program where students consult with faculty, take classes, attend seminars and participate in research.
 Generally, six students are admitted to the program each year, and the program has 6-8 teaching assistants and three faculty members.
 Students take courses in photography studio, visual/art history and related electives, along with a graduate seminar and a master's thesis course.